NTh1nk/mayApp/timeusage.md

-Get an MVP working within 24 hours.
+Get an prototype working within 24 hours.

+mvp in 100 hours.